 We calculate the total amounts of impressions or clicks gained in order for you to easily judge how much Surfer has helped you in your SEO journey.

-3. What’s the difference between Surfer’s report and Google Search Console
+What’s the difference between Surfer’s report and Google Search Console

-Surfer relies on the data from your Google Search Console but our reports are built around gains, whereas the GSC is based on your growth.
+Surfer relies on the data from your Google Search Console, but our reports are built around gains, whereas the GSC is based on your growth.

-Since we count gains - 0 would represent no further improvement compared to article's performance before the task completion.
+Since we count gains - 0 would represent no further improvement compared to the article's performance before the task completion.

 • Google did not yet share with us the relevant GSC data for that particular task (it should change within two weekly report refreshes)

-• Google did not re-crawl your page yet, so rankings don't reflect the optimizations made and therefore no additional impressions/clicks were gained
+• Google did not re-crawl your page yet, so rankings don't reflect the optimizations made, and therefore, no additional impressions/clicks were gained.

 Did this answer your question?